JuliaSIMD/LoopVectorization.jl/README.md

 1. Are not indexing an array out of bounds. `@avx` does not perform any bounds checking.
 2. Are not iterating over an empty collection.
 Iterating over an empty loop such as `for i ∈ eachindex(Float64[])` is undefined behavior, and will likely result in the out of bounds memory accesses.
 Ensure that loops behave correctly.
 3. Are not relying on a specific execution order. `@avx` can and will re-order operations and loops inside its scope, so the correctness cannot depend on a particular order.
 You cannot implement `cumsum` with `@avx`.
-4. Loops increment by 1 on each iteration, e.g. `1:2:N` is not supported at the moment.
-(This requirement will eventually be lifted.)

 ## Usage